msallin/SQLiteCodeFirst/README.md

 Especially if you use it for a commercial project, a donation is welcome.
 If you need a specific feature for a commercial project, I am glad to offer a paid implementation.

+## Project Status

+This project was started when there was .NET Full Framework and EF 6.
+EF 6 does not offer code first for SQLite and this library fills this gab.
+Nowadays there is .NET Core (or now just called .NET) and EF Core.
+EF Core supports code first and migrations for SQLite.
+If you use .NET Core 3 or above together with EF Core, there is no need for this library.
+If you use EF 6 (either with .NET Full Framework or with .NET Core 3 or above), this library is an option for you to get code first for SQLite.

 ## Features

 This project ships several `IDbInitializer` classes.
 These create new SQLite Databases based on your model/code.